Installing GOAD on PROXMOX Part 1: pfSense

 pfSense - Welcome page

-Once you reach the Welcome to pfSense section, select option 2) Set Interface(s) IP address in the pfsense terminal
+Once you reach the Welcome to pfSense section, select option 2) Set interface(s) IP address in the pfSense terminal

-Start by setting WAN: 1
+Start by configuring WAN: 1

 • Configure IPv4 address WAN interface via DHCP? n

-• Enter the new WAN IPv4 address : 10.0.0.2
+• Enter the new WAN IPv4 address: 10.0.0.2

 • Give the subnet bit count: 30

-• set the new WAN IPv4 upstream gateway address: 10.0.0.1
+• Set the new WAN IPv4 upstream gateway address: 10.0.0.1

 • Should this gateway be set as the default gateway? n